Please note: the West Kootenay Rural and Northern Immigration Pilot will not be accepting applications until April 2020.

 Sign up for updates

-This project is currently under development and applications from prospective residents are not being accepted at this time.
-If you would like to be notified when the West Kootenay opens application for the Rural and Northern Immigration Pilot, we have a mailing list you can sign up for here.
+This pilot is currently under development and applications from interested candidates are not being accepted at this time.
+If you would like to be notified when the West Kootenay opens application for the Rural and Northern Immigration Pilot, you can sign up for our mailing list.Get updates

 Over a three-year period, the Rural & Northern Immigration Pilot aims to attract immigrants of various skill levels to fill full-time, year-round positions that have gone unfilled locally.
 A committee was established in Fall 2019 to set the local criteria for endorsing our ‘best fit’ candidates for immigration.